 Types of Employee Restricted 2013 Employee Restricted 2014 Employee Restricted Stock Awards Plan Stock Awards Plan Stock Awards Plan the RSA with a custodian bank the RSA with a custodian bank for custody. for custody.
-Effect in the event of any non-satisfication of vesting conditions fully satisfied, or in the event the employee's employment is terminated or inheritance occurs If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited Cancellation RSA Shares 21,900 shares cancel such RSAs.
-4,200 shares Vested RSA Shares 95,874 shares 0 shares Unvested RSA Shares 282,226 shares 344,300 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.37% 0.46% Impact to Shareholders' Equity of outstanding common shares.
-The impact to shareholders' Numbers of granted shares are only 0.46% of total issued shares of outstanding common shares.
+Effect in the event of any non-satisfaction of vesting conditions fully satisfied, or in the event the employee's employment is terminated or inheritance occurs If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
+Cancellation RSA Shares 27,975 shares 26,750 shares Vested RSA Shares 188,524 shares 84,450 shares Unvested RSA Shares 183,501 shares 237,300 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.24% 0.31% Impact to Shareholders' Equity of outstanding common shares.
+The impact to shareholders' Numbers of granted shares are only 0.31% of total issued shares of outstanding common shares.
 The impact to shareholders' equity will be gradually diluted.